Perception-Based Temporal Logic Planning in Uncertain Semantic Maps: Introduction

 \subsubsection{Sampling-based Temporal Logic Planning}

-Sampling-based approaches for temporal logic planning have also been proposed in \cite{karaman2012sampling,vasile2013sampling,kantaros2017Csampling,kantaros2018temporal} but they consider \textit{known} environments.
-In particular, in \cite{karaman2012sampling}, a sampling-based algorithm is proposed which builds incrementally a Kripke structure until it is expressive enough to generate a path that satisfies a task specification expressed in deterministic $\mu$-calculus.
+Sampling-based approaches for temporal logic planning have also been proposed in \cite{karaman2012sampling,vasile2013sampling,bhatia2010sampling,bhatia2011motion,luo2021abstraction,kantaros2018text} but they consider \textit{known} environments.
+Typically, these works build upon sampling-based planning algorithms originally developed for reachability tasks \cite{karaman2011sampling}.
+Specifically, in \cite{karaman2012sampling}, a sampling-based algorithm is proposed which incrementally builds a Kripke structure until it is expressive enough to generate a path that satisfies a task specification expressed in deterministic $\mu$-calculus.
 In fact, \cite{karaman2012sampling} builds upon the RRG algorithm \cite{karaman2011sampling} to construct an expressive enough abstraction of the environment.
 To enhance scalability of \cite{karaman2012sampling} a sampling-based temporal logic path planning algorithm is proposed in \cite{vasile2013sampling}, that also builds upon the RRG algorithm, but constructs incrementally sparse graphs to build discrete abstractions of the workspace and the robot dynamics.
 These abstractions are then composed with an automaton, capturing the task specification, which yields a product automaton.
 Then, correct-by-construction paths are synthesized by applying graph search methods on the product automaton.
 However, similar to \cite{karaman2012sampling}, as the number of samples increases, the sparsity of the constructed graph is lost and, as a result, this method does not scale well to large planning problems either.
-Highly scalable sampling-based approaches for temporal logic planning problems are also presented in \cite{kantaros2017Csampling,kantaros2018temporal} that can handle hundreds of robots while requiring discrete abstractions of the robot dynamics \cite{belta2005discrete}.
+Similar abstraction-free temporal logic planning algorithms have been presented in \cite{bhatia2010sampling,bhatia2011motion,luo2021abstraction}, as well.
+A highly scalable sampling-based approach for LTL planning problems is also presented in \cite{kantaros2018text} that can handle hundreds of robots which, unlike the previous works, requires user-specified discrete abstractions of the robot dynamics \cite{belta2005discrete}.
 Note that unlike these works, as discussed earlier, our sampling-based approach explores a map uncertainty space, as well, to account for environmental and sensing uncertainty.